 The homeowner is now ready to sell the home, noting the home has appreciated significantly in recent years.
 With that, the home is listed and sold for $250.
-Upon sale and per the HomeSlice investment contract agreement ABC is remitted the initial investment plus the $1.00 profit and takes a walk.
+Upon sale and per the HomeSlice investment contract agreement, ABC is remitted the initial investment plus the $1.00 profit and the contract is fulfilled.
 The contract expires upon sale/liquidation.

+Other Transaction Considerations:

+Investor ABC has the right to sell their Slice at to another willing investor who sees an opportunity in the Slice.
+As mentioned previously, the investor in any Slice can only liquidate upon sale of the home or sale to another willing investor.

+HomeSlice is designed for long term investors.
+If a transfer occurs between investors, the price will be determined again, in an auction like system where the price will be determined by the listing investor and the open market.
+With this model, appraisals are not needed at every transfer point.

 Target Market/Customer:

 An addressable market exists between those who live paycheck to paycheck (approximately 78% of Americans in 2019) and those who own a home (approximately 65% of Americans in 2019).